More Kids Are Getting Placed In Foster Care Because Of Parents' Drug Use

 "Our general approach to drug use in the United States has long been predicated on removal: asylums, prison, foster care," he writes in an email.
 "Readying the foster care system for influx is the obvious short-term strategy.
 But long-term remedies will only become apparent when we take a compassionate approach to supporting people who use drugs to maintain meaningful and healthy lives."

-He recommends broader policy interventions, like universal pre-kindergarten.
+He recommends broader policy interventions, like universal prekindergarten.

 Susie Neilson is an intern on NPR's Science Desk.
 Follow her on Twitter: @susieneilson.